MA86/GitHubPages/README.md

 ## Update #13
 My current client-server architecture is code heavy on the client side.
 If you've been reading my previous updates, you've probably noticed that I have been having some issues.
 If I keep this architecture, I will be facing more issues in the future.
 This means that I will have to put more effort into 'synching' clients because every client runs a simulation of thier own.

 So, for this reason, I have decided to change my client-server architecture completely.
-For the next few days, I will be moving code from the client-side to the server-side to create a *light client and heavy server* type of architecture.
+In the next few days, I will be moving code from the client-side to the server-side to create a *light client and heavy server* type of architecture.
 I'm not entirely sure this will work out, but I will give it a try anyways.